naftasantos/StreamBase/README.md

 # Decisions
 * Since there is no requirement for multiple simultaneous connections, I decided to have single connection implemented to speed up the development

+# How to use
+Call `server.exe` and then `client.exe`.
+Once the client is shut down the server will as well.

+The client will show a menu where you can select options from which you will interact with the server through the clients interface.

+Both the server and client accepts the parameter `-async`, when this parameter is passed, they will behave asynchronously.